mroavi/vim-julia-cell/README.md

 Usage
 -----

-julia-cell sends code from Vim to a Julia REPL using [vim-slime].
+julia-cell sends code from Vim to a Julia REPL using [vim-slime](https://github.com/jpalardy/vim-slime).
 This means that Julia has to be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.

 Code cells are defined by either Vim marks or special tags in the code, depending on the value of `g:julia_cell_delimit_cells_by`.